-Dr. Shimko is also a professional dramaturg, serving as the Senior Dramaturg of the Houston Shakespeare Festival since 2011.
-Additional professional dramaturgy credits include productions at the Alley Theatre, the Guthrie Theater, Harlem Stage, The Catastrophic Theatre, Stark Naked Theatre, and Stages Repertory Theatre, among others.
-In addition, he oversees all of the student dramaturgical work done for the UH subscription season.
+Dr. Shimko proudly serves as the Literary Director of the Houston Shakespeare Festival.
+Additional professional dramaturgy credits include productions at The Alley Theatre, The Guthrie Theater, Harlem Stage, The Catastrophic Theatre, Classical Theatre Company, Stark Naked Theatre, and Stages Repertory Theatre, among others.
+In addition, he oversees all of the student dramaturgical work for the UH subscription season.
 In 2013 he was the invited Dramaturgy Respondent for Region V of the Kennedy Center American College Theatre Festival.
 Dr. Shimko also has a background in directing.
-Favorite productions include: The Rehearsal, Henry VI Part 2, The Narrator, The Government Inspector, On the Verge, and The Futurist Project.
+Favorite productions include: The Rehearsal, Henry VI Part 2, The Government Inspector, On the Verge, The Futurist Project andthe premieres of two UH student-written plays: Brick Wall and The Narrator.
 He has also published a play, Specks, through Samuel French, Inc.